UltraEngine/Documentation/CPP/EntityComponentSystem.md

 The Ultra Engine Entity Component System is a high-level API for developing games and simulations.
 The system provides a uniform structure that allows addition of modular logical components, without increasing the overall complexity of the program.

+The entity component system consists of internal engine elements combined with a preprocessor that generates code for your game.
+The type of components that are available will vary depending on what code files you have in your project.

 ### Actors

 In the base API you are accustomed to using entities.
 In the entity component system, the actor is our main object type.
 The actor poseesses an entity as and additional modular "blocks" of behavior called components.
 One actor has only one entity, and one entity can only have one actor, but an actor may have many different components.